person in black shirt and black pants sitting on brown and blue rug

 Additional advice for beginners.

-• You might be able to borrow board games from a regular or a dedicated library instead of buying them.
-Do some Google research for the option available near you.
+• You might be able to borrow board games from a regular or a dedicated board game library instead of buying them.
+Do some Google research on the options available near you.

 Video Tips